Herrick Foundation

 Foundation-Specific Approach

 Challenge Grants Preference: The Herrick Foundation demonstrates a strong preference for challenge grants that promote community participation.
-Organizations that can structure requests to leverage community investment are likely more aligned with the foundation's approach.
+Organisations that can structure requests to leverage community investment are likely more aligned with the foundation's approach.

 Anonymity and Community Ownership: The foundation prefers anonymity in its giving "so that the community clearly owns the initiative."
 Grant seekers should understand that the foundation values community-led solutions where the community receives credit for success rather than the funder.